In the Wilderness

 winding canyon floral greens to home.
 Open doors have music

-knock over a wood fence in a game of catch, and carry
+in a game of catch, and carry all the grass and sand—wet,

-all the grass—wet, bare feet can hold—along the distance from just right
+bare feet can hold—along the distance from just right of the old

 Next